udhai-20/deepak-812/README.md

 - 🔭 I’m currently working on **DSA**

-- 🎯 Goals: earn in dollar 💰 / live in a cold place ❄ and speak english 🚀
+- 🎯 Goals: earn in dollar 💰 & learn from all experienced people's experience ❄ and speak english 🚀
 -
 - 🎲 And ... i play 🎸 guitar and ♟ chess online

 - 👨🏽‍🤝‍👨🏼 I’m looking to collaborate on **FAANG Companies**

-- 👨‍💻 All of my projects are available at [https://deeepak-sharma.netlify.app/](https://deeepak-sharma.netlify.app/)

 - 📫 How to reach me **deepakksharma.812@gmail.com**